Erection problems - aftercare

 - Common side effects of these medicines include flushing, upset stomach, headache, nasal congestion, back pain, and dizziness.

-If you have heart disease, talk with your doctor before using these medicines.
+If you have heart disease, talk with your provider before using these medicines.
 Men who take nitrates for heart disease should not take ED medications.

-Call your doctor right away or go to an emergency room if any ED medicine gives you an erection that lasts more than 4 hours.
+Call your health care provider right away or go to an emergency room if any ED medicine gives you an erection that lasts more than 4 hours.
 If this problem is not treated, you may suffer lasting damage to your penis.

 To end an erection you may try to repeat climax and apply a cold pack to your genitalia (wrap the pack in a cloth first).
 Never go to sleep with an erection.

 Burnett AL. Evaluation and management of erectile dysfunction.
 In: Wein AJ, Kavoussi LR, Novick AC, et al., eds.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 24.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 24.